 - (1) Where a vehicle has collided with poles or other installations controlled by Tas-Networks, Telstra or other authority, the member-in-charge of the scene should immediately cause the authority concerned to be advised.
-This action is to be taken even though no apparent damage has been caused to the installation. - (2) Where an electrical installation is damaged in a traffic crash, members should be alert to prevent persons coming into contact with wires or other parts of the installation carrying electric current, and are to remain at the scene for that purpose until the appropriate authority arrives and effects repairs or otherwise renders the area safe.
+This action is to be taken even though no apparent damage has been caused to the installation. - (2) Where an electrical installation is damaged in a traffic crash, members should prevent persons from coming into contact with wires or other parts of the installation carrying electric current and are to remain at the scene for that purpose until the appropriate authority arrives and effects repairs or otherwise renders the area safe.

-1.37.20 HYBRID VEHICLES
+1.37.20 HYBRID VEHICLES AND ELECTRIC

-- (1) Members need to be aware there are a number of safety issues associated with hybrid motor vehicles where they are involved in crashes. - (2) A hybrid motor vehicle is a vehicle that has a combination of an internal combustion engine and electric motor generator.
-There are two energy sources contained within the vehicle, fuel and a high voltage battery. - (3) Personnel should also be aware that the high voltage battery has high alkaline electrolyte, the petrol engine or electric motor may start without warning and, in the case of the electric motor, operate silently. - (4) Members should be aware of electric shock and exposure to a very corrosive alkaline - (5) Due to the potential for danger, it may be necessary for full protective clothing and equipment to be used when attending to hybrid vehicles in a rescue capacity.
-In the case of high voltage battery fires, the management should be left to the Tasmania Fire Service. - (6) In the event personnel are required to undertake immediate action, such fires are extinguished using a CO2 extinguisher, wherever possible.
+- (1) Members need to be aware there are a number of safety issues associated with hybrid and electric motor vehicles where they are involved in crashes. - (2) A hybrid motor vehicle is a vehicle that has a combination of an internal combustion engine and electric motor generator.
+There are two energy sources contained within the vehicle, fuel and a high voltage battery. - (3) An electric vehicle (EV) refers to cars or other vehicles with motors that are powered by electricity rather than liquid fuels. - (4) Personnel should also be aware that the high voltage battery has high alkaline electrolyte, the petrol engine or electric motor may start without warning and, in the case of the electric motor, operate silently. - (5) Members should be aware of electric shock and exposure to a very corrosive alkaline - (6) Due to the potential for danger, it may be necessary for full protective clothing and equipment to be used when attending to hybrid/electric vehicles in a rescue capacity.
+In the case of high voltage battery fires, management should be left to the Tasmania Fire Service. - (7) In the event personnel are required to undertake immediate action, such fires are extinguished using a CO2 extinguisher, wherever possible.
 This type of fire can also be extinguished by flooding the area around the high voltage battery with copious amounts of water, thereby cooling the battery modules to below ignition temperature.